f5devcentral/f5-agility-labs-nginx/docs/class10/module1/lab1.rst

    Test the configuration file:

-   nginx checks the configuration for correct syntax, and then tries to open files referred in the configuration.
+   NGINX checks the configuration for correct syntax, and then tries to open files referred in the configuration.

    .. code:: bash